tinythings/logjet/doc/configuration.md

 - when set, bridge loads the saved sequence at start-up
 - bridge writes the new sequence after each successful collector export
 - this allows restart resume instead of restarting from sequence zero
+- the saved state also carries upstream stream identity
+- that lets bridge detect upstream restart or storage replacement and reset stale saved sequence state
 - the state file lives on the downstream bridge side, not the upstream appliance side

 ### `upstream.retry-ms`